"This post may contain affiliate links. If you use these links to buy something we may earn a small commission. Thanks.”

-This post will cover all important queries of bloom taxonomy levels with example, blooms taxonomy verbs, Defining the bloom taxonomy of learning
+This post will cover all important queries of bloom taxonomy levels with example, bloom taxonomy verbs, Defining the bloom taxonomy of learning

 Bloom’s Taxonomy of Learning was created in the 1950s by educational thinker Benjamin Bloom.
 The taxonomy, or levels of learning, distinguishes between cognitive (knowledge), emotional (attitudes), and psychomotor areas of learning (skills).